 The general idea at Hance is to enter right and row hard left, avoiding large holes that stack up on the right side of the rapid.
 These holes are known as “The Land of Giants” and for good reason – they’re quite large.
 Getting left though is challenging as the current is pushing you right due to the top left and center of the rapid being choked by boulders, forcing both the current right and your entrance right.

 Like most Grand Canyon rapids though, the key to a successful run is with your entrance.
 Just past the entrance there is a small eddy, called “Duck Pond Eddy” that lies approximately in the center of the river.
 The line is to hit this eddy and from there, continue working your way left and picking your way through the rapid.
 The trick to hitting this eddy is with a downstream ferry angle, allowing you to make the move by having an aggressive angle and momentum.

-Just below Hance Rapid is Son of Hance Rapid, so try your best to clean up any carnage if it happens.
+Just below Hance Rapid is Son of Hance Rapid, so it is important to run tight safety here.